GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/api-client/cdn-client.md

     )
 ```

-  - Parameters:
+#### Parameters

-      - attachment: An attachment to upload
+- `attachment`: An attachment to upload
-      - progress: A closure that broadcasts upload progress
+- `progress`: A closure that broadcasts upload progress
-      - completion: Returns uploading result on upload completion or failure
+- `completion`: Returns uploading result on upload completion or failure